 A short life, a popular reputation resting on one slim novel—and a gigantic influence on modern writers.
 In his twenty-eight and a half years, Stephen Crane crammed an awful lot of work into different literary forms, most of it still worth reading more than a century later.

 Born in Newark, New Jersey, and attending Syracuse University, Crane became a journalist in New York.
-Much of his subsequent writing was journalism, exposing local corruption, making enemies of the police, and later covering foreign wars.
+Much of his subsequent writing was journalism, exposing local corruption, making enemies of police, and covering foreign wars.

 He couldn't find a publisher for his first short novel, Maggie: A Girl of the Streets (1893), a grim study of a prostitute and life in the slums.
 He borrowed money to print it himself—selling all of nearly one hundred copies.